https://www.deakin.edu.au/__data/assets/image/0006/553317/35576_Deakin-SEBE-Burwood-Sustainability_Finals_SimonShiff_0-8-1.jpg

 Course overview

-Throughout the Bachelor of Environmental Science (Environmental Management and Sustainability) you will explore ways to manage the interaction between people and the environment, ready for a career that makes a positive impact on our world.
+Throughout the Bachelor of Environmental Science and Sustainability, you will explore ways to manage the interaction between people and the environment, ready for a career that makes a positive impact on our world.
 Combining the latest research with extensive application of skills in professional, community, lab and field settings, you will devise and implement innovative solutions to protect natural resources in local and global contexts.

 Want to play a key role in tackling the world’s most pressing environmental problems?

-Graduate with a world-class degree from a university ranked top 1% worldwide for ecology*
+Graduate with a world-class degree from a university ranked in the top 1% worldwide for ecology*

 With an emphasis on fieldwork and work-integrated learning, everything you learn in the classroom will be tried, tested and challenged in real life.
 Our passionate, industry-connected teachers break down leading-edge research into easy-to-understand concepts, so you can carry the theory you learn in the class into the field and into professional settings.